StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

         - Holepunching
         - Changing Your Character While Moving
     - _Miscellaneous Features, such as:_
-        - Extra Events and Event Features
+        - Events (Holiday Events, Celebration Events, etc.)
         - QoL Changes and Features
         - Customizable and Dynamic Window Titles
 		- Speeding Up More Music Formats